w3f/General-Grants-Program/grants/speculative/bit_country.md

 ## Project Overview :page_facing_up:

-MVP.STUDIO is a talent & tech startup incubator, it manages a tech community with 1,500 members and has launched software products with a customer base across 8 countries.
+MVP.STUDIO (New Zealand) is a talent & tech startup incubator, it manages a tech community with 1,500 members and has launched software products with a customer base across 8 countries.

 In recent years, the core team had started exploring blockchain technologies and created blockchain related education programmes and projects.